-- Textbook (available online via SFU library): - ➤ [ARCH] Computer Architecture: A Quantiative Approach by John Hennessy and David Patterson - >We'll only cover selected chapters/sections from the book - Original research papers (check webpage) - Please actively read textbook & papers as course progresses (don't procrastinate)
+- Textbook (available online via SFU library): - ➤ [ARCH] Computer Architecture: A Quantiative Approach by John Hennessy and David Patterson - >We'll only cover selected chapters/sections from the book - Original research papers (check webpage) - Lecture slides alone are not sufficient to study.
+They are intended to guide the discussion in class not as a standalone resource. - Please actively read textbook & papers as course progresses (don't procrastinate)